catid/tabby/README.md

 EP may be chosen as a known multiple of SP.
 The main defense against this attack is that finding a hash by trial-and-error such that H evenly divides q would take roughly q/2 attempts or ~2^251 attempts, and the attack has to be performed online since the client chooses a new nonce for each connection.
-This is much harder than solving the ECDLP problem presented by Snowshoe, and it has the added disadvantage of needing to be performed online, so this is not a realistic attack.
+This is much harder than solving Snowshoe's ECDLP, and it has the added disadvantage of needing to be performed online, so this is not a realistic attack.

 #### Credits